Best Electrolyte Powders of 2025

 Cost

-Cost is a very important variable to consider when choosing your electrolyte replacement.
-The cost of the electrolyte replacements we looked at during our initial research, including powders, dissolving tabs, and pills, varied greatly from less than 50 cents per serving to almost seven dollars!
+Cost is a significant variable to consider when choosing your electrolyte replacement.
+The cost of the electrolyte replacements we looked at during our initial research, including powders, dissolving tabs, and pills, varied considerably from less than 50 cents per serving to almost seven dollars!

 Your intended use and frequency of consumption will factor into determining the best choice of electrolytes for you.
 Outside of creating your own drink mix, which has been a choice for many budget-conscious runners, the cheapest electrolyte replacement options we found are in pill or capsule form.
 For those who prefer the ease of a ready-made drink mix, the average cost of our winning picks was around one to two dollars per serving.